ordina-jworks/ordina-jworks.github.io/_posts/2023-02-20-intelligent-automation.md

 They are tools to be used to quickly replace error-prone human tasks and capitalize on the quick gains this provides.
 They can also be utilized to quickly set up proof-of-concept endeavors to prove added value derived from ideation.
 Once these steps in the automated process reach the proper level of maturity, they can then more easily be replaced by technologies that trade in the hyper agility RPA provides for more grip on the governance and maintainability that API solutions offer.
-Camunda specified a three-step approach along those lines in their 2020 White Paper titled “Beyond RPA: How to Build Toward End-to-End Process Automation”.
+Camunda specified a three-step approach along those lines in their 2020 White Paper titled [“Beyond RPA: How to Build Toward End-to-End Process Automation”](https://camunda.com/blog/2021/01/beyond-rpa-how-to-build-toward-end-to-end-process-automation/){:target="_blank" rel="noopener noreferrer"}.
 These steps are the following:

 {:refdef: style="text-align: center;"}